The Natural History Museum Los Angeles has a Dinosaur Hall, fossil pit, and meteorite collection!

 4. The 14,000 square foot Dinosaur Hall has 20 dinosaur skeletons and 300 fossils.

-See the skeletons of post dinosaur age mammals in the Age of Mammals Hall at the Natural History Museum Los Angeles, like the American Mastodon, polar bears, walruses, zebras, elk, cheetah, bisons, wolves and a Sumatran Tiger,
+See skeletons of post dinosaur age mammals in the Age of Mammals Hall at the Natural History Museum Los Angeles, like the American Mastodon, polar bears, walruses, zebras, elk, cheetah, bisons, wolves and a Sumatran Tiger,

 7. Check out the beautiful African and North American Diorama Halls with lions, giraffes and elephants.